DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-03-09-course-full-after-submitting.md

 We could notify the candidate of the situation, and give them the opportunity to edit their application.

-We won't know how a provider will respond to their pending application.
+We won’t know how a provider will respond to their pending application.

 If we knew it would be considered we would not need to send this email at all.